ClusterM/uconsole-keyboard/README.md

 1. **Official flashing script**: Use the official ClockworkPi flashing script from [uconsole_keyboard_flash.tar.gz](https://github.com/clockworkpi/uConsole/raw/master/Bin/uconsole_keyboard_flash.tar.gz) (replace `uconsole_keyboard.ino.bin` with the new firmware)

-2. **Hardware switch**: Use the switch on the back of the keyboard to put it into update/flashing mode
+2. **Hardware switch**: Use the switch on the back of the keyboard to switch it to update/flashing mode

 After the first flash, you can use `make flash`.
 The command will wait for you to manually enter DFU mode by pressing Fn+X combination on the keyboard.